ttessarolo/safe-evaluate-expression/README.md

 ![Libraries.io dependency status for latest release](https://img.shields.io/librariesio/release/npm/safe-evaluate-expression)
 ![NPM](https://img.shields.io/badge/4R3S-PR0DUCT10N-magenta)

-Small library to dynamically create and evaluate expression with multiple parameters (even undefined). **To handle more sofisticate use cases is provided a [Factory](#factory) functionality to build evaluate functions with some spice 🔥**
+Small library to dynamically create and evaluate expression with multiple parameters (even undefined).

+- 🔥 To handle more sofisticate use cases is provided a [Factory](#factory) functionality to build evaluate functions with some spice
+- 🧬 You can also use pseudo [JsonLogic](https://jsonlogic.com/) syntax to write expressions.

 _It also offer an ancillary function to protect lambda function to undefined params inputs._